-'Normal' or repeated low-level Behaviour incidents to be recorded using ABCDE helping staff to reflect on what else they could be doing differently to support a child's behaviour.
+'Normal' or repeated low-level Behaviour incidents to be recorded using ABCDE

 - A = Antecedent: What happened before the behaviour / trigger - B = Behaviour displayed (this should not be the majority of the record) - C = Consequence for the child - D = Desired outcome (reflection with the child) - E = Evaluation: Is there a pattern with the antecedent?
 What could be done to stop / reduce the behaviour?
 Was the consequence effective?
 Could have been done differently?